COVID-19 Vaccine Information

-The state of Delaware is also offering a wait list for future vaccination scheduling for those 65 and older.
+The state of Delaware is also offering a wait list for future vaccination scheduling.
 The state will be offering mass vaccination events throughout the state for residents.
 These events are by appointment only.
 To get on the list for an appointment based on the state's phases, click the button below.

 Other options for vaccination include:

 - Your independent primary care provider (if they choose to provide vaccines)

 - Public health clinics by the Division of Public Health